 Albert Suman and Garrett Suman.
 The auction was carried

-satisfy court judgment against the Suman brothers
+out to satisfy court judgment against the Suman brothers.

 Source: Republic Gazette and General Advertiser, April 20, 1822.